Aphrodisiac Foods for Valentine’s Day

 Food can lay the groundwork for the after-dinner celebrations for many couples.

-Below are some of the more commonly known foods, as well as some less celebrated ones.
+Below are some of the more commonly known foods:

 One of the most commonly known aphrodisiac foods is Oysters.

 Whether you have them on the half shell, Rockefeller, or simply once a year for Valentines Day these are known to boost libido in both men and women.

 Urban legend has it that Casanova once seduced a consenting virgin by sliding an oyster from his lips to hers.
 Yum!